-This spring pasta primavera is loaded with tender spring herbs and vegetables.
-It is a tried-and-true weeknight dinner recipe the entire family loves.
-Jump to recipe »
+This vegetarian spring pasta primavera is loaded with tender spring vegetables and herbs and topped with a tangy lemon ricotta.
+It’s a tried-and-true weeknight dinner recipe the entire family loves.

 It’s Friday!
 Thank freakin’ goodness because it has been one of those weeks.

 Kid: Mom, when can we use the Star Wars ice cube tray again?

 Me: Good timing!
 I just washed it, so I’ll fill it up when it dries.

 Kid (with snark): Um…why does it have to dry?

 Kid: Mommy…ice is made from water.
 I think you can go ahead and make the ice now.